ktaware/project3-Air-Travellin-USA/README.md

 HTML landing page with 2 pages:

 1. Map visual
-  A. Map of air routes by airline (airlines as optional overlay layers) with curve line routes from the 3 NY airports using Leaflet.Curve plug-in;
+  A. [SAM] Map of air routes by airline (airlines as optional overlay layers) with curve line routes from the 3 NY airports using Leaflet.Curve plug-in;
-  Markers/popups for each airport with name of the airport and any other info we can add (such as # of flights in/out) B (if we have time) Heat map of the busiest airports/destinations
+  Markers/popups for each airport with name of the airport and any other info we can add (such as # of flights in/out) B [TERRY] Heat map of the busiest airports/destinations

 2. Dashboard: Drop-down filter for airlines
-  A. bar graph of volume of flights for destinations
+  A. [KOMAL] bar graph of volume of flights for destinations
-  B. pie chart of on-time/late/cancelled flights by airline (web scraped https://jfkairport.net/statistics/)
+  B. [NIMRA] pie chart of on-time/late/cancelled flights by airline (web scraped https://jfkairport.net/statistics/)